imagej/imagej.github.io/_pages/plugins/xlib.md

 Math.pow(i0, 2.)
 ```

 yields the power of two of the image i0.
-It makes sense to set the value of "Format for output image" to "float gray" (instead of "byte gray") in order to avoid exceeding the value range.
+It is recommended to set the value of "Format for output image" to "float gray" (or at least "short gray", instead of "byte gray") in order to avoid exceeding the value range.
+If "byte gray" is selected, pixel values larger than 255 are set to 255.

 {% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-05.jpg' title='left: image i0, right: copy of the image i0 overlayed by a horizontal ramp' %} The operation